snpsuen/Istio_Ambient_Mesh/README.md

 ```
 #### Option2

-In this option, the entry point is defined to expose a filler pod based on the well known busybox docker
+In this option, the entry point is defined to expose the backend pods through a new label, group: service-mesh.